Robison of San Francisco: Names and places

 Ansel C. married Isadora Taylor and the couple had five children, but three died young, leaving Merritt D. and Ansel W. with over a decade age difference between them.
 In 1906, the year of the great San Francisco earthquake and fire, an A.C.
 Robison newspaper advertisement listed "Hartz Mountain canaries & African gray parrot just received" for sale.
 On April 18, 1906, as the fire spread toward the pet shop, store employees gave away cats, dogs, birds and fish to strangers, asking them to carry the animals away from the danger.
 All were taken to safety.
 The Robison home then became a community assembly point for anyone looking for lost pets or wanting replacements, and in time the house virtually turned into another shop, so Ansel C. Robison moved further south to Burlingame on the Peninsula.
 After the San Francisco earthquake and fire, the firm became Robison and Sons for good, with Merritt running the shop on Market Street, and the two Ansels working together at the Kearny location.
 The elder Ansel Robison retired sometime before 1920 (the 1920 census taker reported his former occupation as "poultry,") and the sons took over.
 Merritt Robison focused on merchandising while Ansel W. specialized in "rare and exotic birds and large animals."
-When Ansel C. Robison passed away in 1923, he was described as "one of the best known bird, cat and dog dealers in the United States, his establishment in San Francisco being visited by travelers and bird fanciers from all parts of the world."
+When Ansel C. Robison died in 1923, he was described as "one of the best known bird, cat and dog dealers in the United States, his establishment in San Francisco being visited by travelers and bird fanciers from all parts of the world."

 Merritt David Robison (December 13, 1876 – July 1965) started with the business as a salesman and Ansel William Robison (30 September 1888 – 16 April 1975) started as 12-year-old sweeper.
 Ansel W. married first Florine Arnold, but she died in 1911 at age 22 within a year of having been married and within days of having given birth.
 Ansel remarried Vivian Hilmer in 1914.